mongodb/mongo-ruby-driver/README.md

 ## Socket timeouts

-The Ruby driver support timeouts on socket read operations.
+The Ruby driver supports timeouts on socket read operations.
 To enable them, set the `:op_timeout` option when you create a `Mongo::MongoClient` object.

 If implementing higher-level timeouts, using tools like `Rack::Timeout`, it's very important